microsoft/mattersim/README.md

 ```

 > [!IMPORTANT]
-> We *strongly suggest* that researchers and users explicitly state the specific version and checkpoint of MatterSim when conducting benchmarks or performance evaluations.
-This precise versioning is critical for reproducibility and accurate comparative analysis.
+> We kindly ask users to **explicitly** specify the exact model version and checkpoint (e.g., **MatterSim-v1.0.0-1M**) when reporting results in academic papers or technical reports, rather than referring to the model generically as **MatterSim**.
+Precise versioning is crucial for ensuring reproducibility.
+For instance, the statement "_This benchmark was conducted using MatterSim-v1.0.0-1M_" serves as a good example.

 ## Limitations
-MatterSim is intended for atomistic simulations of bulk materials.
-Any attempt and interpretation beyond that should be avoided.
-For any appications related simulations of surfaces, interfaces, and systems with long-range interactions, the results are often qualitatively correct.
-For quantitative results, the model needs to be fine-tuned.
+MatterSim is designed specifically for atomistic simulations of bulk materials.
+Applications or interpretations beyond this scope should be approached with caution.
+For instance, when using the model for simulations involving surfaces, interfaces, or properties influenced by long-range interactions, the results may be qualitatively accurate but are not suitable for quantitative analysis.
+In such cases, we recommend fine-tuning the model to better align with the specific application.

 ## Trademarks